Lynn Ruane

-Lynn Ruane (born 20 October 1984) is an Irish politician who has served as an independent Senator for the Dublin University constituency in Seanad Éireann since April 2016.
+Lynn Ruane (born 20 October 1984) is an Irish politician who has served as an independent senator for the Dublin University constituency in Seanad Éireann since April 2016.
 She was the President of the Trinity College Dublin Students' Union from 2015 to 2016.

 Early life

+Born in Ballymun, Ruane grew up in a council estate in Killinarden, west Tallaght.
+While she grew up in a happy and stable home environment, Ruane's childhood was marked by trauma, with her community affected disproportionately by poverty, deprivation, drug addiction and premature death.
+At age 13, she witnessed a close friend being struck by a bus and killed, the first of a number of young deaths she confronted in her local area.

+Ruane became pregnant at the age of 15, at which point she left school, although her guidance counsellor later convinced her to return to complete her Junior Certificate.
+Ruane gave birth to her first daughter, Jordanne Jones, aged 15.
+Ruane describes motherhood as having had a profound impact on her life, helping her to "ease the pain and give [her] a purpose".

-Ruane grew up in Tallaght; she became a single mother and left school aged 15.
-After returning to education via An Cosán, she studied addiction and helped to develop local services for drug users.
+After returning to education at An Cosán, an educational centre for women started by Katherine Zappone and Ann Louise Gilligan, Ruane studied addiction at IT Tallaght, later going on to develop local services for drug users in Dublin.

 University politics

 In 2012, she completed a foundation programme to allow access to a degree programme at Trinity College Dublin (TCD), and studied politics and philosophy.
 Having spent a year representing student parents on the Trinity College Dublin Students' Union executive, she was elected as the union's president on 12 February 2015, which gained national attention.
 As president, she was active in the fossil fuel divestment campaign at TCD, and the campaign to repeal the Eighth Amendment.